Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Introduction

 \section{Introduction}

 Flapping flight is a fascinating physical phenomenon that captivated the interests of different communities such as physicists, biologists, and aerospace/control engineers.
 For decades, flapping flight has been a rich research area with a highly complex nature, involving multi-body, nonlinear, and non-autonomous dynamics \cite{taha_review,phan2019insect}.
 Moreover, the mechanics of flapping-wing flight impose a unique challenge on researchers in many fields, as conventional aerodynamic principles developed for fixed-wing aircraft are quite limited in characterizing flapping-wing systems \cite{taha_review,xuan2020recent}.
 This is especially true when it comes to the flapping flight of insects and hummingbirds due to the ability of said organisms to \textit{hover}.
 Hovering flight is a unique, puzzling physical phenomenon for biologists and engineers.
 It was once deemed impossible under traditional aerodynamic theory, as the required hovering lift coefficients for balance are significantly higher than what is achievable through conventional aerodynamics \cite{weis1972energetics,norberg1975hovering,dudley1990mechanics,ellington1995unsteady,145,taha_review,sun2014insect}.
 Over time, unconventional lift mechanisms that can physically enable hovering flight has been discovered, particularly the concept of the leading-edge vortex, introduced in \cite{nature1996LEV} and later expanded upon by the authors in \cite{dickinson1999wing}, which provides the necessary lift for insect hovering flight.
+Consequently, significant progress has been made in both theoretical and experimental research to better understand, analyze, and mimic hovering flight \cite{taha_review,phan2019insect,xuan2020recent}.
+On the theoretical side, researchers tried to derive and advance the modeling aspects of hovering flight (on the body and aerodynamic levels) to analyze properties such as stability.
+They also aimed to introduce control mechanisms/techniques that can explain stable hovering and enable the application of hovering in robotics.
+On the experimental side, most efforts are aimed at studying flapping insects and the relation between their sensation and the ability to hover.